 There are two types of garbage disposals, continuous and batch feed, as well as two common materials used in their construction, aluminum and steel.
 Continuous feed aluminum garbage disposals are on the lower end of the price range, while batch feed steel disposals are more expensive.

 In addition to the type and materials used for a garbage disposal, additional features, such as a treatment dispenser for a septic system, dishwasher drain connectors and a baffle to protect non-food items from getting ground up or destroying the blades, all increase costs anywhere from $9 to $40 per element added.

-Adding or improving both the plumbing and electrical connections for your garbage disposal directly affects the final price.
+Removing existing garbage disposals or adding/improving both the plumbing and electrical connections for your garbage disposal directly affects the final price.
 Adding elements such as a switch for a continuous feed garbage disposal will cost between $5 and $10 in parts and up to $75 per hour in labor.
 Adding or improving grounded power will cost about the same amount.

 DIY Vs. Pro Installation

 Hiring a professional plumber or contractor to install a disposal costs more than doing so yourself.
 However, these pros make sure that the disposal is mounted securely to the sink and check that all functions, including electrical and plumbing elements, are working properly.
 Pro costs per hour vary based on their specialty and your location, but in general, they range from about $15 to $50 per hour in labor.